SeanBasu/test/README.md

 # Finalize allocation

 Finalize an expired allocation.
-When allocation expired, after its challenge completion time (after the expiration) an allocation can be finalized by owner or one of allocation blobbers.
+When an allocation expired, after its challenge completion time (after the expiration) an allocation can be finalized by owner or one of allocation blobbers.